Member Organizations

 International Education Standards

 The Accounting Professions Act B.E.
-2547 of 2004 authorizes the Federation of Accounting Professions (FAP) to establish initial professional development and continuing professional development requirements and programs for professional accountants in Thailand.
+2547 of 2004 authorizes the Federation of Accounting Professions (TFAC) to establish initial professional development and continuing professional development requirements and programs for professional accountants in Thailand.

-As of March 2018, the FAP reports it has translated and incorporated the revised IES into its program.
+The TFAC reports it has translated and incorporated the 2019 IES requirements into its educational programming.

 Current Status: Adopted